moonleerecords/moonlee-website/README.md

 #### Setup assets

-On the frontend, we are using bower and jspm.
-Bower mostly for the 3rd party CSS libraries and jspm for JavaScript (ES6).
+We are using npm and jspm to take care of the frontend packages. npm mostly for CSS libraries and to install jspm, and jspm in order to install and use JavaScript (ES6) libraries.

 ```
-$ bower install
+$ npm install
 $ jspm install
 ```